Dashboard Guide

 KPI Cards:

-- Total CO₂e — Aggregate carbon emissions across all pods
+- Total CO₂e — Scope 2 operational carbon emissions

 - Total Cost — Combined cost from OpenCost data